-If you have to move before the contract ends?
-You have 2 options: you can take it or break it.
+If you are moving before your electricity plan expires?
+In Texas, you can take it or break it.
 That means you can take your electricity contract with you to your new home or break your contract with no penalty.
+You can even have electricity in your name in two homes while you are moving.

 Should I Take My Electricity Plan with Me When I Move?

 It’s easy to transfer your electricity service to your new home.
-But can you?
-And do you want to?
+But you must ask yourself these 2 questions first.

-First, can you transfer your electricity plan to your new home when you move?
+1) Can you take your electricity plan to your new home when you move (transfer of service)?

-Second, do you want to take your electricity plan with you when you move?
+2) Should you take your electricity plan with you when you move?

-- If your current rate is lower than the electricity rates currently being offered, take it with you, via a “transfer of service.”
+- If your current rate is lower than the electricity rates currently being offered, then take it with you through a transfer of service.
 This is only available if you are moving within the same electric delivery area.

-- If your current rate is higher than electricity rates currently being offered, break your contract by submitting a “move-out” request with your current provider.
+- If your current rate is higher than electricity rates currently being offered, then break your contract by submitting a move-out request with your current provider.

 You can schedule a transfer of service or a move-out through your electricity company’s online account system.
 Or call them at the phone number listed on your bill.